felixxwu/spotify-downloader/README.md

 ## yt-dlp

-yt-dlp is used to download and convert songs from YouTube.
+yt-dlp is popular and well-maintained command line audio/video downloader used to download and convert songs from YouTube. (https://github.com/yt-dlp/yt-dlp)

 Linux / MacOS
 `brew install yt-dlp`